ZoneMinder/zoneminder/README.txt

   default can now be specified per bandwidth setting.

-o    FEATURE - In the past there has been some confusion about what the `prev' and `next' options do when scrolling through events.
+o    FEATURE - In the past there has been some confusion about what the 'prev' and 'next' options do when scrolling through events.
 They actually move to the previous or next event  in the  list from which the event was selected rather  than  in chronological  order.
 Previously this order  was  descending